Baby New Year: Representation

-Baby New Year title
+Use as a title

 In addition to being a mythical figure, the title of "Baby New Year" is sometimes given to living people.
 The first baby born in any village or city in a certain year may be honored by being labeled as the official Baby New Year for that year.
 The official Baby New Year can be male or female, even though the mythical Baby New Year is nearly always male.
 Attempts to name an official Baby New Year for an entire country have sometimes been made, but generally there are multiple contenders and no single Baby New Year can be confirmed.
 There has however been some who have come close.
 Numerous hospitals no longer make a Baby New Year public due to concerns that the infant will become a target for criminals.